-A research team funded by the National Institutes of Health (2006) found that, in people with autism, brain areas normally associated with visual tasks also appear to be active during language-related tasks, providing evidence to explain a bias towards visual thinking that is common in autism.
+A research team funded by the National Institutes of Health found that, in people with autism, brain areas normally associated with visual tasks also appear to be active during language-related tasks.
+This provides evidence to explain a bias towards visual thinking that is common in those with autism.

-Visual supports organize a sequence of events, enhancing the individual’s ability to understand, anticipate, and participate in those events (Hume, 2008).
-Did you know that approximately 65–70 percent of the general population is considered to be primarily visual learners (Felder and Brent, 2005)?
+Visual supports organize a sequence of events, enhancing the individual’s ability to understand, anticipate, and participate in those events.
+Did you know that approximately 65–70 percent of the general population is considered to be primarily visual learners?
 Let’s see if you fall into that percentage.
 Take a moment to answer the following questions.

 - Do you use a calendar?
 Yes No